Oleksii-Pavliuk/streaming/README.md

-# streaming
+# Streaming backend
-Video streaming app
+Bakend services for the video streaming app